AES Encryption and Decryption Online

 • IV is optional in this tool for convenience, but using a random IV is strongly recommended.

-• If IV is missing, many libraries use a default IV of 00000000000000000000000000000000.
-This makes encryption deterministic and can reveal patterns.
+• If IV is missing, many libraries default to 00000000000000000000000000000000 — making encryption deterministic and able to reveal patterns.

-• Without a random IV, identical plaintext encrypted with the same key produces identical ciphertext.
-This leaks information and weakens security.
+• Without a random IV, identical plaintext encrypted with the same key produces identical ciphertext — this leaks information and weakens security.

-• Best practice: always use a random IV for CBC/CFB/GCM modes and never reuse IV with the same key.
+• Best practice: always use a random IV for CBC/CFB/GCM modes and never reuse an IV with the same key.

 You can analyze insecure AES usage using our Crypto Safety Validator.